Intervue/Data-structures-algorithms-for-interviews/README.md

 - make a circular linked list with a sentinel
 - double linked list insertion all points and deletion
 - hash table implementation used in linked list after hashing is done
+- program to add, mult, subtract two numbers stored in two different linked list and store the result in another linked list

 ### General Questions